trixi-gpu/trixi-gpu.github.io/tutorial/nsys_profiling.md

-# Profile Kernels with Nvidia Night Systems
+# System-wide Profiling using NVIDIA Nsight Systems

 Welcome again!
 This tutorial aims to provide instructions on how to profile CUDA kernels using Nvidia Nsight Systems.
 The instructions are given based on a cloud Unix system and the VS Code platform (optional).